Codeinwp/feedzy-rss-feeds/CONTRIBUTING.md

 - PHPStan
 - PHPUnit

+## JavaScript files

+If you are working on the JavaScript files, make sure to run `npm run dev` to watch for changes in the JS files (which also will load the source maps for browser debugging).

+Run `npm run build` to check with the production version of the JS files.

 ## Committing Work

 Remember to commit your changes to your branch relatively frequently, with a meaningful, short summary that explains what the change(s) do.